So you’re thinking about living in The Philippines, eh? I wish I had a dollar for every time someone asked me ‘What is life like in the Philippines?’

 Q. What are people like in The Philippines?

-A.Asking that is like asking what Americans, Europeans or any other group of people are like.
+A.Asking for a general description of Filipino people is like asking what Americans, Europeans or any other group of people are like.
 Despite stereotypes that surround every nation and the character of their people, everyone you meet here will be different on an individual level.